gereleth/jupyter-bbox-widget/README.md

 ## Data Apps

-You can use jupyter\_bbox\_widget to create tools and data apps to support more advanced work flows:
+You can use jupyter\_bbox\_widget to create tools and data driven apps to support more advanced work flows:

 - [Panel Guide](examples/data_apps/panel/README.md)